Breast MRI Assessment Technique Helps to Increase Cancer DetectionSpecialties Article 4 Minute Read GE Healthcare Global

-The sensitivity of MRI makes it a powerful detection tool when used in concert with other screening technologies like mammographs and sonograms.
+The sensitivity of MRI makes it a powerful tool when used in concert with other screening technologies like mammography and sonograms.
 MRI has demonstrated particular usefulness in catching residual cancers in those who have undergone breast conservation surgery.
 Its predictive value in confirming the absence of tumors is better than 98 percent.3

 It sees employment in other kinds of treatment regimens as well.
 MRI is commonly used to monitor the response of cancers to radiation and chemotherapy.
 In fact, it’s widely agreed that MRI is more accurate in assessing the effectiveness of chemotherapy than mammography.3

 MRI’s role in the field continues to advance.
 A new specialized variant of MRI has shown its own promise in reducing the time it takes to perform tests and process and interpret results.
 Called the First post-contrast Acquisition SubTracted (FAST) protocol, it mitigates the time and expense of the MRI process without sacrificing accuracy or leading to any statistically significant increase in the rate of false positives.
 Study on the FAST method is ongoing.11

 All in all, while MRI cannot replace other screening technologies, it is clearly a crucial part of the suite of approaches to breast cancer detection — and its role will only continue to evolve in coming years.
 For those at high risk of breast cancer, it’s worthwhile to look into the benefits of a breast MRI.